ESCOMP/CISM-wrapper/doc/source/running-and-modifying.rst

 projections with rectangular grid cells.

 Currently, CESM only supports running CISM over Greenland.
-When running with CISM2 (glissade), the standard grid has a resolution of 4 km; when running with CISM1 (glide), the standard grid has a resolution of 5 km.
+When running with CISM2 (Glissade), the standard grid has a resolution of 4 km; when running with CISM1 (Glide), the standard grid has a resolution of 5 km.
 Both CISM1 and CISM2 also support a 20 km grid for software testing purposes.
 There is out-of-the-box support for running either the 4 km (CISM2) or 5 km (CISM1) grids with most or all of the commonly-used atmosphere/land and